Hussar Ballad

-The Hussar Ballad (Гусарская баллада) is a 1962 Soviet musical film by Eldar Ryazanov, filmed on Mosfilm.
-In effect, it is one of the best loved musical comedies in Russia.
+The Hussar Ballad (Гусарская баллада) is a 1962 Soviet musical film by Eldar Ryazanov, filmed at Mosfilm.
+In effect, it is one of the best-loved musical comedies in Russia.

-With most of its dialogue delivered in verse, Ryazanov's script romanticizes the adventures of Nadezhda Durova during the Napoleonic Wars.
-The swift paced, action packed, humor filled adventure is ingeniously mixed with light-hearted acting bravado and memorable operetta pieces.
+With most of its dialogue delivered in verse, Ryazanov's script romanticizes the adventures of the historical transgender man Aleksandr Aleksandrov (Note: Scholars have evaluated Aleksandre Aleksandrov as a transgender man according with his want to be known as a man during his lifetime.) during the Napoleonic Wars.
+The swift-paced, action-packed, humor-filled adventure is ingeniously mixed with light-hearted acting bravado and memorable operetta pieces.
 The film's musical score and songs were written by Tikhon Khrennikov.

 The leading roles — those of the cavalry maiden Shurochka Azarova and the dashing hussar Poruchik Dmitry Rzhevsky — were played by Andrei Mironov's future wife Larisa Golubkina and the People's Artist of the USSR Yuri Yakovlev, respectively.
-Comedian Igor Ilyinsky appeared as one-eyed Field-Marshal Prince Mikhail Kutuzov.
+Comedian Igor Ilyinsky appeared as the one-eyed Field-Marshal Prince Mikhail Kutuzov.

 The film is based on the play A Long Time Ago by Alexander Gladkov.

-The film proved so popular with Soviet audiences that poruchik Rzhevsky became quite a folklore character, featured in numerous jokes.
-See Russian jokes#Poruchik Rzhevsky for samples.
+The film proved so popular with Soviet audiences that Poruchik Rzhevsky became quite a folklore character, featured in numerous jokes.